 instant pot risotto recipe

 Can we all just agree that cooking up rice on the stove isn’t really all that fun?
-This is why anytime I know I’m going to make rice, I know without a doubt that my Instant Pot is going to take over and do all the work. (originally published 1/21, affiliate links present)
+This is why anytime I know I’m going to make rice, I know without a doubt that my Instant Pot recipes are going to take over and do all the work. (affiliate links present)

 Who doesn’t love perfectly cooked rice topped with freshly grated parmesan, salt, and pepper?
 It’s one of our favorite family meals because we all love the texture and taste of this delicious creamy risotto.

 Can you make this with other brands of pressure cookers?
-Of course, if it is an electric version like Crockpot Express, Mealthy or Ninja Foodi they all basically work the same for the functions you need here anyway.
+Of course, if it is an electric version they all basically work the same for the functions you need here anyway.
+With the Foodi you will want to use the lid that is not attached for the high pressure step.

 It really is amazing how rice that is pressure-cooked tastes so much better than rice that is cooked on the stovetop!)
 I mean you can cook slow cooker risotto as well but if you don’t have endless hours to wait for that one to be done, this is your answer.